postmannen/ctrl/README.md

 ctrl instances with the same **Nodename** will automatically load balance the handling of messages on a given subject, and any given message will only be handled once by one instance.

-### Logical structure

-TODO: Make a diagram here...

 ## Terminology

-- **Node**: Something with an operating system that have network available.
+- **Node**: An instance of **ctrl** running on an operating system that have network available.
 This can be a server, a cloud instance, a container, or other.
 - **Process**: A message handler that knows how to handle messages of a given subject concurrently.
-- **Message**: A message sent from one ctrl node to another.
+- **Message**: A message sent from one **ctrl** node to another.

 ## Features

 ### Input methods

-New Request Messages in Json/Yaml format can be delivered by the user to ctrl in the following ways:
+New Request Messages in Json/Yaml format can be injected by the user to ctrl in the following ways:

 - **Unix Socket**.
 Use for example netcat or another tool to deliver new messages to a socket like `nc -U tmp/ctrl.sock < msg.yaml`.
 - **Read Folder**.
 Write/Copy messages to be delivered to the `readfolder` of ctrl.